 This problem explores the idea that large numbers are made up of smaller numbers.
 It also helps students form a more accurate idea of the value of a 1000.
-The students develop their understanding of multiples by skip counting with a calculator.
-Skip counting with a calculator is easy and intriguing.
-(You can use the repeat function on most calculators to skip count.
-For example skip count by sevens by pressing: 7 + = = = etc) The calculator allows the students to deal with a greater range of large number problems than they could approach if they had to perform all the computation with pen and paper.
+The students develop their understanding of multiples by skip counting with a calculator, using the repeat function.
+For example, skip count by sevens by pressing: 7 + = = = etc. The calculator allows the students to work with large number problems.
 In this problem the calculator allows them to look for patterns in the multiples of numbers.

 Select a number less than 20.
 Skip count with it to 1000.
 How many numbers can you find that will hit no hundreds through to 1000.

 - Introduce the problem by using the calculators to skip count in 8's.

 - Record the multiples of 8 as they are found up to 200.

 - Ask the students to predict which other hundreds they think would be "hit" (multiples of 8).
 Give them time to find the hits (200, 400, 600, 800)